Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 16. Azure Stonecrop

-This mat-forming succulent forms short stems and rosette of fleshy grey-green lance-shaped leaves.
+This mat-forming succulent with purple flowers forms short stems and rosette of fleshy grey-green lance-shaped leaves.
 The star-shaped red-purple flowers have black anthers.

 17. Perle von Nürnberg